Berea is a bustling community with many events each year, but this is our list of the ones you don’t want to miss.

 - The Spoonbread Festival – By far the largest event in Berea, The Annual Spoonbread Festival has grown from humble beginnings

 to one of the largest festivals in Kentucky.
 Named after a unique dish invented (and still served) at the Boone Tavern Hotel, The Spoonbread Festival has something for everyone.
 Come enjoy the non-stop live music as you tour over 100 vendor booths.
 Special events happen throughout every day of the festival and there is ample food to eat, but be sure to save some room for a taste of Spoonbread.

-- Kentucky Guild of Artists and Craftsmen Fall Fair – The Kentucky Guild is headquartered in Berea, so it is no mystery as to why the Fall Festival thrived in Berea for many years.
-After a brief move to another location, the festival has returned to Berea in recent years and is bigger and better than ever.
+- Kentucky Guild of Artists and Craftsmen Fall Fair – The Kentucky Guild is headquartered in Berea, so it is no mystery as to why the Fall Festival has thrived in Berea for many years.
 Under a canopy of changing leaves, the Fall Festival is a beautiful site of art and nature featuring Kentucky’s greatest craftsmen.

 - First Friday and Levitt AMP Music Series – Live music is the beating heart of this all summer long festival, as it turns the first Friday of every month into a party.
 Old Town Artisan Village, July 6 – September 7.

 - TheTwilight Christmas Parade – Berea’s annual Twilight Christmas Parade is held the first Saturday in December each year.
 If you have never experienced a twilight parade the spectacle of lights is a sight to behold.